 Borrow a loan against it

 A policy loan is another way to tap the cash value.
 You can use the loan amount from your life insurance any way you like as long as your cash value is sufficient.
 Your insurer will not run a credit check for approval, nor are there any underwriting requirements.
-Since you are borrowing your own money, you can choose not to repay the loan.
-However, this will lower your cash surrender value since the amount you borrow, plus interest, will be deducted from the payout your family receives when you die.

 Sell your life insurance policy